mitesh1612/blog/src/data/blog/cancellationtoken-real-systems.md

 ## Closing thoughts

-`CancellationToken` is one of those features that looks small in demos and gets more interesting the longer you build real systems.
+`CancellationToken` is one of those features that looks small in reading and gets more interesting the longer you build real systems.

 On the surface, it is just a parameter and a signal.
 In practice, it affects responsiveness, resource usage, timeout behavior, shutdown quality, and how much pointless work your backend does after the caller has already moved on with their life.